bloderxd/deck/README.md

 }
 ```

-then add deck referente in your gradle dependencies
+then add deck reference in your gradle dependencies

 ##### Gradle